tangentsoft/libtabula/README-examples.txt

 Getting Started with the Examples
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-    Libtabula++ is built as a shared library on most systems, and a DLL
+    Libtabula is built as a shared library on most systems, and a DLL
     on Windows.
 Since it isn't built in the same directory as the
     examples, this means that your system won't be able to find the
     library without help until you install it.
 Since you generally